FRC900/2023RobotCode/zebROS_ws/src/talon_controllers/scripts/dynamic_reconfigure_readme.txt

 This launches a menu that allows you to dynamically reconfigure topics.

 cd in zebros/src/controller_node
-and run "roslaunch controller_node arg_launch.launch steering_option:=True" [in order to dynamically reconfigure steering related motors properties] or arg "speed_option:=True"  [in order to dynamically reconfigure speed related motor properties] [or use both args in the same line, this enables you to reconfigure the properties of the steering and speed motors]
+and run "roslaunch controller_node dynamic_swervedrive.launch steering_option:=True" [in order to dynamically reconfigure steering related motors properties] or arg "speed_option:=True"  [in order to dynamically reconfigure speed related motor properties] [or use both args in the same line, this enables you to reconfigure the properties of the steering and speed motors]